antonindurieux/personal-website-offline-/_portfolio/3_Airbnb_prices_prediction.md

 ---
 title: "Airbnb price modeling with Spark"
-excerpt: "How to use Spark to work on the Paris Airbnb dataset, from data cleaning to price modeling."
+excerpt: "How to clean, explore and model prices on the Paris Airbnb dataset, with Spark."
 header:
   overlay_image: /assets/images/paris.jpg
   show_overlay_excerpt: true